+- Contacts include:

+- persons living in the household;

+abildram and abildram workers in a day and

-- persons living in the household; - children and childcare workers in a day care/day home; - individuals exposed to the same source (if it is identified).
+- children and childcare workers in a day care/day home;

+- individuals exposed to the same source (if it is identified).

 Symptomatic contacts should be assessed by a physician.